abhinav4848/Obsidian-Medicine/asthma- acute attack.md

 - If no response, then admit

 If life threatening:
-- Admit
+- Admit to Resus
 - Oxygen
 - SABA + Ipratropium bromide 0.5mg (SAMA)
 - 100mg i.v.
 Hydrocortisone > Oral prednisolone 40-50mg PO

-Hospital gives single dose of [[magnesium|MgSO4]]: 1.2-2gm i.v. over 20 mins.
+Hospital gives single dose of [[magnesium|MgSO4]] iv 1.2-2gm in NS over 20 mins.
 If no improvement: ICU for i.v. aminophylline & i.v. salbutamol If decompensated: Intubate.